-The LeBlanc Wealth Management Team at LPL Financial specializes in retirement planning for both individuals and businesses, offering the guidance and investment solutions to help clients achieve their goals.
+The LeBlanc Wealth Management Team at LPL Financial specializes in retirement planning for both individuals and businesses, offering the guidance and investment strategies to help clients pursue their goals.

 Advanced planning for retirement is crucial.
 Our Financial Planners will work with you to develop a personalized Action Plan before you retire to ensure that certain procedures and strategies are carried out ahead of time.

 Developing an estate plan guarantees that the maximum amount of your estate will go to your beneficiaries, rather than into someone else’s hands.
 It also aims to maintain flexibility for the initiating party prior to death.
 This process is the foundation of generational wealth.

 We will develop a strategic investment plan by considering risk tolerance, time horizon, liquidity, and income requirements.
 Your plan will be flexible enough to adjust with the changing market.

 LeBlanc Wealth Management is a comprehensive financial services firm committed to helping our clients improve their long-term financial independence.
 Our customized programs are designed to manage and conserve our clients’ wealth while delivering an unprecedented level of personalized service.

 Step 1 - Retirement Plan: Don't wait until you're ready to retire to start planning!
 We'll work closely with you to get everything into place and discuss methods of investing your personal savings so you're ready when the time comes.

 Step 2 - Estate Plan: Step 2 focuses on ensuring beneficiaries receive the maximum amount of wealth possible while still providing flexibility for estate owners prior to death.